JonasBorgesLM/estudos/algorithms/README.md

 - **In-Place Sorting**: Sorts the array without using additional space.
 - **Stable Sorting**: Maintains the relative order of equal elements.
 - **Time Complexity**: Operates in O(n²) time complexity, making it less efficient on large lists.

+---

+### 3. QuickSort

+The `QuickSort` function implements the quicksort algorithm to sort an array of integers.

+- **Divide and Conquer**: Utilizes the divide and conquer strategy for sorting.
+- **Efficient Sorting**: Generally performs well on large datasets with average time complexity of O(n log n).
+- **In-Place Sorting**: Sorts the array without using additional space.